NationalSecurityAgency/skills-service/service/src/main/resources/inception/Desc_SelfReportApprovalExample.md

 This Skill is an example of the `Self Reporting` feature.
-Click **I did it** button below to request points.
+Click the `I did it` button below to request points.
 The skill is configured under the 'Approval' system and a request will be placed into the project administrators Approval Queue!

 Self Report is a feature that empowers users to mark skills as completed directly in the SkillTree dashboard OR through the embedded Skills Display component.
 A project administrator can enable `Self Reporting` for a skill, set of skills or even all the skills in a project.
 Skills that have been configured with Self Reporting expose an `I did it` button, allowing users to self report completion of those skills.